-The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) was signed into US Federal Law in 2011.
-It is considered the most wide-ranging piece of financial regulation in the US since the Great Depression.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) is considered the most wide-ranging piece of financial regulation in the US since the Great Depression.